Could a nerve block or ketamine ease PTSD and headaches after brain injury?

 Summary

-This study tests if a nerve block (stellate ganglion block) or the drug ketamine, alone or together, can reduce headaches and PTSD symptoms in people with traumatic brain injury.
-About 175 adults with long-lasting symptoms will receive real or sham treatments to see what works best.
-The goal is to find safe, effective options to improve quality of life.
+This study tests whether a nerve block (stellate ganglion block) or the drug ketamine, alone or together, can reduce headaches and PTSD symptoms in people who have had a traumatic brain injury.
+About 175 adults will receive one of four treatments, including sham procedures, to see which works best.
+The goal is to find a safe, effective way to improve quality of life for those with these common post-injury conditions.

 Get updates